 In the age of big data, marketing has shifted from brand-centric to a more customer-focused perspective and for good reason.
 For any business to thrive, the focus should be on providing the best customer service experience possible.

 In return, a loyal following can churn out positive reviews and testimonials as a form of social proof that can attract more buyers.
 In short, it’s the best kind of free marketing.

-The impact is significant, with over 56% of people selecting a business with good reviews on Google over those with none.
+The impact is significant.
+82% of people regularly check reviews, and on average people need to read more than ten before they will trust a business.
 This statistic is an excellent motivator for why your brand should encourage customers to leave meaningful comments on your product pages, social media, and websites.

 Customer reviews can also build a communication portal between you and your audience.
 They can list all the things they admire about your brand and simultaneously make you aware of your weaknesses, encouraging you to improve your product or service on a continual basis.

 - Reviews are more important to customers than ever before.
 95% of customers read reviews before they consider making a purchase.

 - Don’t just trust that reviews will fall into your lap.
 Optimize your CTA for reviews, verify your business, offer customer incentives and be sure to continue to follow-up for good reviews.
 The more reviews your business has, the more likely a customer is to chose you over the competition.

 - Use your reviews wisely.
 Display them prominently on your website, social media and your newsletters.
 Even a bad review can help build social proof.